-Everyone experiences times in their lives when things don’t work out the way we planned, our stress becomes overwhelming, or we lose someone or something that was important to us.
+Everyone experiences times in their lives when things don’t work out the way we planned, our stress becomes overwhelming, we encounter issues in our family life, or we lose someone or something that was important to us.
 Life can certainly be challenging, especially when there are expectations on us to bounce back and move on from these difficult times without the time, tools, and support to do so in a mentally and physically healthy way.

 Individual counselling, also called psychotherapy or individual therapy, is a collaborative partnership between you and a trained mental health professional.
 It involves meeting, in-person or via a virtual clinic setting, in a safe and confidential environment with a goal of discussing and resolving the challenges you’re experiences, so you can get back to enjoying your life.

 When life becomes overwhelming, unbearable, or just plain challenging, individual counselling may be an option to help you develop a better understanding of your difficulties and needs, build resilience, and regain control of your life.

 Some common reasons people seek out individual counselling includes, but is not limited to:

 - Depression, anxiety, trauma, and other mental illnesses

 - Grief, bereavement, and loss